 To learn more about sampling in Google Analytics, you can read this support article: About Data Sampling.

-Data sampling is used for all of our ad hoc reports.
+Data sampling powers all of our ad-hoc reports.

 Sampled data = ad hoc reports